 Hitting It or Dropping the Hard Drive Until It Works

 This is another very common myth.
 Hitting or dropping the hard drive won’t fix anything.
 There is a notion that when the hard drive is not working then some parts might be loose and hitting will make it run again.
 The platters of the hard drive are connected to the head and the arm and by dropping it you’ll damage it.

-Some things should better be left to the experts and when it comes to recovering data from the hard drive, then it is best to get a professional to do it.
+Some things should better be left to the experts and when it comes to retrieving lost data from the hard drive, then it is best to get a data recovery specialist to do it.
 Losing precious data could be a painful and costly experience and instead of trying to take the easy way out, it would be better to get an expert for the job.